-The CAD dwelling values were compared against Marshall & Swift, a nationally recognized cost estimator.
+The CAD performed a countywide review of the residential value schedules for the 2024 appraisal year.
+Dwelling values were compared against Marshall & Swift, a nationally recognized cost estimator.
 This process included correlation of quality of construction factors from CAD and Marshall & Swift.
 The results of this comparison were analyzed using statistical measures, including stratification by quality, and reviewing estimated building costs plus land to sales prices.
-As a result of this analysis, we determined that it was necessary to positively adjust most existing models by an average of 12%.
+As a result of this analysis, the CAD determined it was necessary to positively adjust some areas throughout the county by an overall 12%.
 The CAD determined no need for a new regional multiplier in the development of our cost process.
 In addition to the value schedules, applications have been created to address unique appraisal situations, such as different levels of remodeling and atypical housing features not normally accounted for in the mainframe benchmark value system.